 The distinguishing characteristics of these two are not entirely black and white, especially when they do not involve technical details.

-Primary function
+Primary functions

-The primary function of Analytical AI and GenAI is the closest characteristic to a black-and-white distinction.
+The primary function of Analytical AI and GenAI is the closest characteristic to a black-and-white distinction:

 - Classify whether an image is that of an apple, orange, or banana, or if a credit card transaction is fraudulent or not